aws/deep-learning-containers/available_images.md

 **Important**

-You must login to access to the DLAC image repository before pulling the image.
+You must login to access to the DLC image repository before pulling the image.
 Ensure your CLI is up to date using the steps in [Installing the current AWS CLI Version](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html#install-tool-bundled)
     Then, specify your region and its corresponding ECR Registry from the previous table in the following command: